life-and-dev/son/son-as-angel.draft.md

 Only the Angel of the Lord speaks on behalf of God the Father, yet we have an angel that spoke on behalf of the Father distinctly from Jesus.

-### The Angel was present at Jesus ascension
+### The Angel was present at Jesus' ascension

-The Angel of the Lord also [appeared to the apostles](#appeared-the-apostles) at multiple occasions and [to Herod](#appeared-to-herod) after Jesus' ascension.
+The Angel of the Lord also [appeared to the apostles](#appearance-to-the-apostles) at multiple occasions and [to Herod](#appearance-to-herod) after Jesus' ascension.
 This is [not how Jesus said he would return](https://eternal.family.net.za/god/son/essence/as-god/prophecies/jesus#second-coming).

 ### The Angel was not identified as Jesus

-Peter who was very familiar to Jesus and who was the first disciple to correctly identified him (Matthew 16:13-19) was also very familiar to the Angel of the Lord, such that Peter thought he was only seeing another vision.
+Peter who was very familiar with Jesus and who was the first disciple to correctly identify him (Matthew 16:13-19) was also very familiar with the Angel of the Lord, such that Peter thought he was only seeing another vision.
 Yet, Peter identified "the Angel of the Lord" as a specific angel of God and not as Jesus (Acts 12:11).
 Surely Peter would not have mistaken the Angel of the Lord as someone else if he was really Jesus.

 ## What This Means for You